dridiTasnim/End-to-End-Sales-Insights-Project/README.md

 ## Project Highlights 🌟

-- **Data Ingestion and Processing:** We ingested and processed a substantial 1.6 million records into a MySQL database, creating a solid foundation for data discovery and analysis using SQL. 📊
+- **Data Ingestion and Processing:** I ingested and processed a substantial 1.6 million records into a MySQL database, creating a solid foundation for data discovery and analysis using SQL. 📊

-- **Seamless Integration with Power BI:** We seamlessly connected Power BI to the MySQL database, ensuring data accuracy and integrity.
+- **Seamless Integration with Power BI:** I seamlessly connected Power BI to the MySQL database, ensuring data accuracy and integrity.
 This integration led to the discovery of pivotal insights driving strategic decision-making. 🤝

 ## Access the Insights 📊